About: Academic Transformation Advisory Council

 : Bowie State University

-Crosston is an acclaimed author and international educator who consults with governments, media organizations, and academic institutions on a range of issues covering education innovation, change leadership, peace mediation, human rights conflicts, resource dilemmas, intelligence, and cyber.
-He serves as Senior Research Fellow at the seminal Institute for National Security Studies in Tel Aviv, Israel and on the Advisory Board of the influential International Journal of Intelligence and Counterintelligence.
+Dr. Matthew Crosston is Director of Academic Transformation at Bowie State University.
+Dr. Crosston is an acclaimed author and international educator who consults with governments, media organizations, and academic institutions on a range of issues covering education innovation, change leadership, peace mediation, human rights conflicts, resource dilemmas, intelligence, and cyber.
+He serves as Senior Research Fellow at the Institute for National Security Studies in Tel Aviv, Israel and on the Advisory Board of the influential International Journal of Intelligence and Counterintelligence.
 Additionally, he is Senior Advisor for the Research Institute for European and American Studies in Athens, Greece, Senior Fellow at the China Eurasia Council for Political and Strategic Research in Nanjing, China, Executive Vice Chairman of ModernDiplomacy.eu, and was the first American invited to conduct a political analysis blog for the Russian International Affairs Council in Moscow, Russia.
 He also advised and helped develop four new doctoral programs at St. Johns University, the American Military University, and North Carolina State University, in Homeland Security Management, Global Security, Strategic Intelligence, and International Security, respectively.
-He has published top-tier research that has impacted real world decision-making in the US and beyond.
+He has published top-tier research that has impacted real world decision-making in the U.S. and beyond.
 Overall, he has over 150 articles, analytical editorials, and commissioned opinion pieces that have been translated into Russian, Arabic, Chinese, Indonesian, Hebrew, Spanish, Turkish, Farsi, Greek, and Uzbek.
 He has held professorial/administrative leadership appointments at Clemson University, the Virginia Military Institute, Bellevue University, and the American Military University, launching new degree programs at the bachelors, masters, and doctoral levels (residential, hybrid, and online modalities), facilitating new faculty development initiatives, and fostering student scholarship to external publication.
-He has a BA from Colgate University, MA from the University of London, PhD from Brown University, and completed a Post-Doctoral Fellowship at the University of Toronto.
+Dr. Crosston has a B.A. from Colgate University, M.A. from the University of London, Ph.D. from Brown University, and completed a Post-Doctoral Fellowship at the University of Toronto.

 : University System of Maryland

-Michael Eismeier is Interim CIO for the University System of Maryland and has nearly 10 years of direct higher education experience.
+Michael Eismeier is Associate Vice Chancellor for Information Technology and CIO for the University System of Maryland.
+He has nearly 10 years of direct higher education experience.
 In his current role, Michael helps to facilitate coordinated IT strategy across the System and collaborates with System institutions to implement the strategy.
 Prior to coming to higher education, Michael spent 15 years leading technology implementations, mostly in geographic information systems, in local, state and federal government.
-He also served nearly 5 years as Director of Strategic Planning, Major Project Oversight and IT Procurement Oversight for State of Maryland Department of IT.
+He also served nearly five years as Director of Strategic Planning, Major Project Oversight and IT Procurement Oversight for State of Maryland Department of IT.
 Michael is a product of USM, graduating with a BS from Salisbury (State) University in 1994.

 Rose Jackson-Speiser,